Astromohan/Sales-Report-Powerbi/README.md

 # AdventureWorks Sales Report — Power BI

 A **production-style, multi-page Sales Analytics report** built entirely in Power BI Desktop on the AdventureWorks Sales dataset.
-This project demonstrates end-to-end BI development — from raw Excel source to a structured star schema, a reusable DAX measure library, cross-page drill-through, dynamic titles, and Row-Level Security.
+This project demonstrates end-to-end BI development right from refining raw Excel source to a structured star schema, building a reusable DAX measure library, enabling a cross-page drill-through, using dynamic titles, and showcsaing Row-Level Security.

 ---